karmab/nuages/README.md

 ------------------
     install apache and mod_wsgi

-    uncompress the tar where you plan to serve it from apache ( ex: /var/www/nuages ).
-I ll call that NUAGES_PATH from now on
+    uncompress the tar where you plan to serve it from apache ( ex: /var/www/nuages )

     edit $NUAGES_PATH/nuages/settings.py to reflect correct DB credentials